monero-project/kovri-site/kovri.i2p/_i18n/it/contributing-docs.md

 Even though our C4 dictates that we merge everything, we ask that you open a proposal for the following reasons:

-1. A proposal opens up communication
+1. A proposal open up communication
-2. A proposal shows that the contributor respects the input of all project collaborators
+2. A proposal show that the contributor respects the input of all project collaborators
 3. A proposal allows seamless collaborator input in an open forum
 4. A proposal saves time if a collaborator is working on a similar feature/issue
-5. A proposal prevents catastrophes and mishaps or allows collaborators to prepare for catastrophes and mishaps
+5. A proposal prevents catasrophes and mishaps or allows collaborators to prepare for catasrophes and mishaps

 *Not* opening a proposal will *not* prevent you from contributing; we will merge what you PR - but a proposal is highly recommended.